 5. RFID Lock

-A radio frequency identification or RFID lock uses a keyless function to open a locker.
+A radio frequency identification or RFID lock like this one from Amazon uses a keyless function to open a locker.
 The RFID lock uses radio signals to identify a keyless entry material.
 It allows the user to open the locker when it identifies the correct signal.

 An RFID reader on the locker will produce radio signals.
 An RFID tag or card will go over the reader, which will review the ID descriptor and determine if the locker should open.
 The locker will remain closed and locked if the RFID reader cannot identify the signal on the tag.